Through the Blue

 BEACH BEAUTIES

-Paros’ beach scene is delightfully family-friendly.
-With a swimmable coastline encircling the island, you’re never too far from an easy-access, heat-relieving splash.
+After Poseidon threw his trident, breaking up bits of land to create Naxos, Paros, and Antiparos, he adorned Paros with an especially beautiful coastline.
+With mostly swimmable shores encircling the island, you’re never too far from an easy-access, heat-relieving splash.
 Many are perfect for sandcastle building.
-There is also a beach for every taste: calm and crystalline coves (Faragas), lunar-like bays (Kolymbithres), windswept windsurfing havens (Golden Beach and Punda), and even an all-natural clay beache (Kalogeros) for healing mud baths.
+There is also a beach for every taste: calm and crystalline coves (Faragas), sculptural bays (Kolymbithres), windswept windsurfing havens (Golden Beach and Punda), and even an all-natural clay beach for a healing mud bath (Kalogeros).

 Santa Maria beach in Paros